5 Typical Causes of Engine Overheating

 It must be annoying when you are driving to catch an urgent meeting but suddenly steam starts spewing from under the hood, and you have to pull over somewhere.
 What is more terrifying is the possibility of an expensive fix because overheating could be extremely damaging for various parts in your car.
 Let’s find out some causes of the engine overheating:

-The main culprit is the air that enters the system through the leak.
+The air that enters the system through the leak is one of the possible causes of engine overheating.
 The coolant drips through the puncture, creating space for air to get sucked in.
 The air takes the shape of a big bubble, known as an airlock, and occupies the top part of the system.
 The coolant can’t push through it to reach the engine, causing the overheating.

 2. Condensed Coolant